foundersandcoders/coursebook/src/course/syllabus/developer/projects/in-house-build-2/learning-outcomes.md

 ## DevOps

 - [ ] Host your website with AWS
-- [ ] Use Terraform to customise deployment and manage of AWS resources
+- [ ] Use Terraform to customise deployment and manage AWS resources
 - [ ] Configure monitoring tools to provide visible and actionable alerts